-- 5. Digital State Machine (DSM): the idea of an automaton with a finite, disjoint set of internally homogeneous machine states-as parodied in the "clunk, clunk, clunk" gait of a 1950s cartoon robot; - 6.
-Information Processing (IP): what is involved in storing, manipulating, displaying, and otherwise trafficking in information, whatever information might be; and - 7.
-Physical Symbol Systems (PSS): the idea, made famous by Newell and Simon (1976), that, somehow or other, computers interact with, and perhaps also are made of, symbols in a way that depends on their mutual physical embodiment.
+6. Information processing (IP): what is involved in storing, manipulating, displaying, and otherwise trafficking in information, whatever information might be; and

+7. Physical symbol systems (PSS): the idea, made famous by Newell and Simon (1976), that, somehow or other, computers interact with, and perhaps also are made of, symbols in a way that depends on their mutual physical embodiment.

-These seven construals have formed the core of our thinking about computation over the last fifty years, but no claim is made that this list of six is exhaustive.
-At least to date, however, it is these seven that have shouldered the lion's share of responsibility for framing the intellectual debate.
+These seven construals have formed the core of our thinking about computation over the last fifty years, but I make no claim that this list is exhaustive.13 At least to date, however, it is these seven that have shouldered the lion's share of responsibility for framing the intellectual debate.

 By far the most important step in getting to the heart of the foundational question, I believe, is to recognize that these seven construals are all conceptually distinct.
-In part because of their great familiarity (we have long since lost our innocence), and in part because "real" computers seem to exemplify more than one of them-including those often-imagined but seldom-seen Turing machines, complete with controllers, read-write heads, and indefinitely long tapes-it is sometimes uncritically thought that all seven can be viewed as rough synonyms, as if they were different ways of getting at the same thing.
+In part because of their great familiarity (we have long since lost our innocence), and in part because "real" computers seem to exemplify more than one of them-including those oftenimagined but seldom-seen Turing machines, complete with controllers, read-write heads, and indefinitely long tapes-it is sometimes uncritically thought that all seven can be viewed as rough synonyms, as if they were different ways of getting at the same thing.
 Indeed, this conflationary tendency is rampant in the literature, much of which moves around among them as if doing so were intellectually free.
 But that is a mistake.
 The supposition that any two of these construals amount to the same thing, let alone that all seven do, is simply false.